Anglican Papalism: Personal ordinariates

 On 9 November 2009, Pope Benedict XVI promulgated the apostolic constitution Anglicanorum coetibus, allowing the creation of personal ordinariates that would allow Anglican clergy and faithful to reunite with the Catholic Church while preserving elements of a "distinctive Anglican patrimony".

 The first Anglican ordinariate, known as the Personal Ordinariate of Our Lady of Walsingham, was established on 15 January 2011 in the United Kingdom; it has attracted large numbers of Anglican Papalists, Anglo-Catholics and Anglican clergy in opposition to the Church of England (CoE), including four Bishops of the CoE (Jonathan Michael Goodall, Michael James Nazir-Ali, John William Goddard and Peter Robert Forster).
 The second Anglican ordinariate, known as the Personal Ordinariate of the Chair of Saint Peter, was established on 1 January 2012 in the United States.
 The already existing Anglican Use parishes in the United States, which have existed since the 1980s, formed a portion of the first American Anglican ordinariate.
 These parishes were already in communion with Rome and use modified Anglican liturgies approved by the Holy See.
 They were joined by other groups and parishes of Episcopalians and some other Anglicans.
 A third Anglican ordinariate, known as the Personal Ordinariate of Our Lady of the Southern Cross, was established on 15 June 2012 in Australia.

+Decline

+The Anglican Papalists waned in influence following Vatican II.
+Much of their ideology having centered around the preservation of the Latin Rite, they struggled to adjust their aims following liturgical reform in the Roman church.

+The death knell for the movement came with the advent of women's ordination in the 1970s through 1990s.
+The decision to ordain women in the absence of any similar decision taken by Rome means that, as of 2025, the possibility of unification of Canterbury and Rome, once seen as a real possibility, is foreclosed for the foreseeable future.